 The Line celebrates the Twin Cities by unearthing and telling stories about our new creative economy.
 By that we mean entrepreneurs and their start ups; makers and maker culture; architects and developers changing our cities; technology, education, and transit; arts and culture; restaurants, gardens, and the farm-to-table movement; the neighborhoods we love; and the best places to work and play.

-Each Wednesday, the online magazine presents original stories, video and photography to tell that story.
+Three Wednesdays a month, the online magazine presents original content that tells those stories.
 Get The Line free in your e-mailbox each week.
-Sign up here.
+Sign up on the right.

 We want to hear your thoughts and ideas for The Line.
 Please share them here.